sosafacun/Bird-That-Flaps/README.md

 **Goals:**

 - Create a game world with a floor.
+- Add an object that represents the main character.
+- Apply a constant force to the character so it falls to the floor.
 - Add obstacles on the right of the game area.
 The obstacles should slide across the screen toward the left.
 The obstacles will appear in pairs, with a vertical gap between them.
 - Accumulate one point for each obstacle that the player passes.
 Display the score.
+- Detect when the character collides with the floor or obstacles

 **Stretch Goals:**